-- D. Excess Contributions An excess contribution is any amount that is contributed to your IRA that exceeds the amount that you are eligible to contribute.
+- D. Excess Contributions An excess contribution is any amount that is contributed to your Roth IRA that exceeds the amount that you are eligible to contribute.
 If the excess is not corrected timely, an additional penalty tax of six percent will be imposed upon the excess amount.
 The procedure for correcting an excess is determined by the timeliness of the correction as identified below. - Removal Before Your Tax Filing Deadline.
 An excess contribution may be corrected by withdrawing the excess amount, along with the earnings attributable to the excess, before your tax filing deadline, including extensions, for the year for which the excess contribution was made.
 An excess withdrawn under this method is not taxable to you, but you must include the earnings attributable to the excess in your taxable income in the year in which the contribution was made.
-The six percent excess contribution penalty tax will be avoided. - 2.
-Removal After Your Tax Filing Deadline.
+The six percent excess contribution penalty tax will be avoided. - Removal After Your Tax Filing Deadline.
 If you are correcting an excess contribution after your tax filing deadline, including extensions, remove only the amount of the excess contribution.
-The six percent excess contribution penalty tax will be imposed on the excess contribution for each year it remains in the IRA.
-An excess withdrawal under this method will only be taxable to you if the total contributions made in the year of the excess exceed the annual applicable contribution limit. - 3.
+The six percent excess contribution penalty tax will be imposed on the excess contribution for each year it remains in the Roth IRA.
+An excess withdrawal under this method is not taxable to you. - 3.
 Carry Forward to a Subsequent Year.
 If you do not withdraw the excess contribution, you may carry forward the contribution for a subsequent tax year.
 To do so, you under-contribute for that tax year and carry the excess contribution amount forward to that year on your tax return.
 The six percent excess contribution penalty tax will be imposed on the excess amount for each year that it remains as an excess contribution at the end of the year.